epsilonlabs/emf-rdf/README.md

 If there are predicates with the same local name but different namespace URIs in the graph formed by all the loaded documents in a model, a warning will be issued.
 In this case, you should be using a prefix to avoid the ambiguity.

+### Values of predicates

+The values in `resource.p` will be either other resources, or the values of the associated literals (without filtering by language tags).

 It is possible to mention a language suffix, to limit the results to literals with that language.
 For instance: